/

 CRM Campaign and Marketing Automation System Interaction

-Because of differing concepts of what “campaign” means, with CRM and marketing automation system pairings, campaigns do not synchronize bi-directionally, as many marketers may naturally expect.
+Because of differing definitions of “campaign,” when campaigns are paired with CRM and marketing automation systems, they do not synchronize bidirectionally, as many marketers may naturally expect.

-Instead, a CRM campaign lead or contact can become a part of a marketing automation segment or list via an import or a rule.
+Instead, a CRM campaign lead or contact can be added to a marketing automation segment or list via an import or a rule.

 Depending on the level of integration, a marketing automation prospect or contact can be added to a CRM campaign via a rule, which is an explicit acknowledgment by marketing automation vendors that CRM campaigns are different animals.

-Before adopting a marketing automation system and integrating it with a CRM system, marketers should be aware of the differing concepts of what the word “campaign” means in different applications so that they can better prepare and best execute on essential marketing tasks.
+Before adopting a marketing automation system and integrating it with a CRM, marketers should understand how the term “campaign” is defined across applications, so they can better prepare and execute essential marketing tasks.